 - Cover your cereal box with paper.
 I used paper from our recycling bin, which is full of multicolored handouts that my daughters bring home from school.
 It doesn’t matter if the paper is all the same color because it will be covered by the tissue or crepe paper in the next step.

 NOTE: Be sure to cut a hole for the candy to go in.
-Also make sure you put a couple of holes on top for whatever you’ll be using to hang up your piñata.
+You should also make sure to put a couple of holes on top for whatever you’ll be using to hang up your piñata.
 You could put your string or wire through the holes now or wait until after you’ve covered your box.
 Just be sure to remember where you punched your holes.

 - At this point, you are basically done with your piñata.
 You can fill it with candy and have at it, or you can add your own additional decorative touches.